00f0uchmybone5/Old-Scraps/README.md

 # Old-Scraps
-Moves old files to Old-Scraps directory which it makes.
-Perfect for cleaning up the home directory.
+Moves old script files in your present directory to an Old-Scraps directory which it makes.
+Perfect for tidying up the home directory or other directory you work in and consoladating your projects into one spot.